GMPrakhar/Clipboard/FEATURES.md

   - Schema migration for existing databases
   - Updated queries to respect sticky items in cleanup
   - New `updateItem()` method for pin/sticky/keywords
-  - Sorting: pinned first, then by timestamp
+  - Sorting: pinned items first, then all other items (including sticky) by timestamp

 ### UI Components